Motorcycle Training Institute Inc.

 Yes, you may use your riding gear providing it meets the requirements.

-MTII provides helmets for all riders and has an assortment of gloves and safety glasses.
-Some of our training site locations may have footwear, however we cannot guarantee that we will have your size.
+MTII provides helmets for all riders and has an assortment safety glasses.

 If you are not able to meet the riding gear requirements and are missing items other than those MTII will provide you, YOU WILL NOT BE PERMITTED TO RIDE!
 The basic riding gear requirements are for your protection in the learning environment.